grzegorzdawidko/eks-workshop/8_creating_eks_cluster/README.md

 upgrade cluster:

-edit cluster.yaml and add version
+edit cluster.yaml and add version, you can update only +1 version from your current at the time.